 Joe Braver was born and raised in Oklahoma and took his first tennis lessons from Tim Headington when he was six.
 He played high school tennis at Heritage Hall compiling a 69-1 record and playing the number 1 position for three years.
 Joe was ranked # 1 in Oklahoma in Boys 10, 12, and 14 Singles and Doubles; runner-up three times in the Missouri Valley Section 12, 16, and 18 Singles; and champion five times in the Missouri Valley Section 12, 14, 16, and 18 Doubles.
 Joe was voted # 1 for the Oklahoma Boys All-Decade Team for the 1980s.
 He attended the University of Oklahoma on a tennis scholarship setting several school records: career singles (100-21); most singles and doubles consecutive wins (19); best one-year singles winning percentage (30-4); and 2-time Big 8 Singles Champion.
 Since moving to Georgia, he has won 14 Atlanta City titles.

-Rob Braver was born and raised in Oklahoma City.
+Rob Braver was born in Ardmore and raised in Oklahoma City.
 He attended Heritage Hall Schools and became their first State Champion in any sport by winning the State Junior High Title in 1974 and the High School State # 2 Singles Title in 1975.
 He was State Runner-up playing # 1 Singles in 1976 and 1977.
 He was nationally ranked # 46 in Boy's 16s and Missouri Valley Doubles Champion in Boys 18s.
 He earned top # 5 rankings in Oklahoma and top # 10 rankings in the Missouri Valley in Boys 14, 16, and 18 Singles.
-He attended Hawaii University, Mesa Community College, and the University of Oklahoma on tennis scholarships.
+He was named third on the Oklahoma Boys All-Decade Team for the 1970s.
+He attended the University of Hawaii, Mesa Community College where he was a Junior College All American, and the University of Oklahoma, all on tennis scholarships.
 He founded and conducted tennis camps at Heritage Hall and The Courts from 1977-81.
 He chaired various campaigns to build the Betsy Braver Tennis Center (1998); to build the outdoor tennis center at the University of Oklahoma (2001); to build the indoor tennis facility at the University of Oklahoma (2007); and sponsored the Oklahoma High School Tennis Program (2010-11).